-Maybe you not only heard, but even tried khachapuri, but did you know that it was patented in 2011 as the “national wealth” of the country? because khachapuri is the very heart of Georgian cuisine!
-In each region, it is prepared in its own way, experimenting with forms and fillings.
-There are several types of khachapuri: Megrelian, Imeretian, Ajarian, shortbread dough khachapuri, khachapuri curd (Gurian), even with greens, but Imereti khachapuri is considered traditional.
+Maybe you have heard about and even tasted khachapuri, but did you know that it was patented in 2011 as the “national wealth” of the country?
+Khachapuri is the very heart of Georgian cuisine!
+In each region, it is prepared in its own way – experimenting with forms and fillings.
+There are several types of khachapuri: Megrelian, Imeretian, Ajarian, shortbread dough khachapuri, khachapuri curd (Gurian), khachapuri with greens, but Imeretian khachapuri is considered traditional.

 - Wheat flour -400-500 g

 - Pickled cheese (Imeretian) – 500 g

 First you need to prepare the dough: from flour, yeast, salt and sugar, and let it rest for 1 hour.
 The dough is rolled and center is filled with the crushed cheese and a little butter.
 Thus round khachapuri are made.
 It is possible to bake khachapuri, in the oven or in the pan.
 Now let’s talk about other types of khachapuri:

 Megrelian – also round, but in addition to the cheese inside, there is also cheese on top.

 Adjarian – served in the form of an open boat, but together with the cheese inside, there is also

 Guruli khachapuri – cottage cheese is shaped like a flat crescent, and boiled eggs are included in addition to cheese.
 This type of khachapuri is usually cooked on Christmas.

 As in Georgia, khinkali are not prepared anywhere else.
 It appeared almost two hundred years ago and became one of the symbols of the country.
 If you think this is a big dumpling, you are mistaken.
 General it is prepared from only dough and meat.
 Check for yourself by reading the khinkali recipe.